 Welcome to ππ ππ¨π

-I write about how technology is changing education, specifically how the bundle of cultural technologies we call artificial intelligence is shaping our work as educators and technologists.
+I write about how the technologies we call artificial intelligence shape our work as educators and how we might, in turn, shape those technologies to make our institutions better.

-What is AI Log? is the best thing I have written about why I write.
+What is AI Log? is the best thing I have written about what and why I write.

 People find ππ ππ¨π through reader recommendations.
-Please consider sharing if you find what I do here interesting or valuable.
+Please share if you find what I write interesting or valuable.

 Why subscribe?